 Streaming platforms are changing the way we watch television.
 With access to thousands of TV shows, movies and documentaries, we can watch just about anything we want, commercial-free, at any time, day or night.

-Spending hours watching a single TV show is a popular pastime for many Americans, but it can also be harmful to your health.
-Before you curl up for your next binge, here are three things you should know.
+Watching anywhere between two and six episodes of a TV series in one sitting is a behavior called binge watching, and it can have a negative impact on your health.
+Before you curl up for your next binge, here are three health considerations you should know.